 The reign of Queen Victoria (1819 – 1901) beckoned in huge change in Britain and the Empire, affecting all levels of society.
 Discover the key events and figures that changed politics, science, culture, art and industry, and the legacy of this significant period in British history.

-These institutions were familiar but less so the daily lives of those inside in them.
-We explore aspects of inmates’ day-to-day existence, rationale for the policies/ approaches adopted and changes made in the Victorian era.
+These institutions were familiar but less so the daily lives of those inside them.
+We explore aspects of inmates’ day-to-day existence, the rationale for the policies and approaches adopted, and some of the changes made in the Victorian era.

 Can't see a course you want?

 Add this category to your waiting list to set up alerts and we will update you when new courses are released online.